ed1868/vikings-unit-tests/readme.md

-to see the unit tests go to
+to see the unit tests we have created today go to

 `starter-code/SpecRunner.html`